 Codling moth traps will soon be hung in apple orchards in the Pacific Northwest.
-Now is a great time to refresh your knowledge on how to look out for this pest.
+Now is a great time to refresh your knowledge on how to look out for this pest using traps and lures.

 Suterra offers several effective options for monitoring codling moths.
 If you are not using mating disruption, Suterra’s CM 1x Biolure is the ideal product for your orchard.
 1x contains the standard amount of pheromones that have historically been used to monitor codling moth populations.

 In orchards where mating disruption is used, you will have to use more highly concentrated products (often referred to as high-load lures).
 The CM 10x Biolure has a much higher load of the pheromone (codlemone) than the 1x, and is therefore strong enough to attract male moths even in the presence of mating disruption.

 If growers using mating disruption don’t wish to use Suterra’s 10x Biolure, codling moth male and female lures (often referred to combo lures) are available in the market.
 Rather than dispensing a high load of pheromones to attract more male moths, these lures contain codlemone and an added attractant (a pear ester plant volatile) and catch both male and female moths.
 Both high-load and combo lures can be used in conjunction with Suterra’s Checkmate dispensers and Puffer pheromone solutions.